Chimney Cottage: Gardens

 During the late 1990s, Ted Avery and Helen Avery employed a full time horticulturist, Jon Guyver, for several years to assist the Avery family design and construct the extensive gardens of Chimney Cottage.

-Stone Fences
+Stone fences

 Chimney Cottage has extensive stone fencing providing the property with an elegant style.
 In the mid-1980s, Ted Avery and Helen Avery engaged local stonemason Peter Hodginson to construct the extensive and beautiful stone fences that surround Chimney Cottage.

 Blueberries

 The Blueberry plantations at Chimney Cottage were established by Ted Avery and Helen Avery in 1982.
-The Avery's applied for a water license under Section 10 of the Water Act of 1912 in 1982 to use a pump to irrigate 1 hectare of blueberries.
-The blueberries from Chimney Cottage were sold to many hotels, bed and breakfasts and clubs during the late 1980s under the business name "Chimney Cottage Farm".
+The Averys applied for a water license under Section 10 of the Water Act 1912 in 1982 to use a pump to irrigate 1 hectare of blueberries.
+The blueberries from Chimney Cottage were sold to many hotels, bed and breakfasts, and clubs during the late 1980s under the business name "Chimney Cottage Farm".